 May 25, 2022

+When you fast, your body doesn’t have any glucose to use for energy.
+So, it starts to break down stored glycogen in your liver into glucose.
+This process is called gluconeogenesis.
+Once all the stored glycogen is used up, your body starts to break down fat for energy, which produces ketones.
+Fasting blood sugar (FBS) is a measure of blood sugar after an overnight fast or during periods of prolonged fasting.
+FBS is often used as a diagnostic tool to determine if someone has diabetes.
 A person’s sugar level on an empty stomach can provide vital clues as to how their body is managing blood sugar.
 Tests to calculate the fasting blood sugar levels in the body are the common way of diagnosing diabetes, and an important management tool for those who have been diagnosed with the condition.

 As the name suggests, fasting blood sugar is a person’s blood sugar level on an empty stomach or after a period of not eating.
 As a person eats, their blood sugar levels rise and how much they rise depends on what was eaten and in how much quantity.
 Generally, an hour after eating is when the sugar levels reach their peak.
 By testing the sugar level on an empty stomach, after observing a fast of typically 8-12 hours, a doctor can gain insight into how the body manages blood sugar.
 A fasting blood sugar results higher than what is the normal level even after not eating for 8 hours may indicate that the body is unable to process the sugar in the blood, which could be a sign of insulin resistance.